xShuusui/Cookbook/README-API.md

 #### RecipeIngredient

 A recipeIngredient is the connection between a recipe and an ingredient, it has an amount and an unit.
+The unit can be: g, kg, ml, l, cup, teaspoon or tablespoon.
 Also it gets calories and fat from the given ingredient data from an external api.

 ### External APIs